stam99/Video-Poker/README.md

 _____________________
 Design choice:<br />
 I chose Java as the language of choice because it offers good class abstraction.
 I split the game into individual components: cards, deck, player, and the video poker game itself.

-Implementing the Card class as Comparable is important for the game to sort cards.
-The deck was implemented with an array of 52 cards, which allowed for easy lookup access.
-The player's hand was a dynamic ArrayList of Cards as cards in the hand were constantly being exchanged.
+Implementing the Card class as Comparable is important for the game to sort cards. <br />
+The deck was implemented with an array of 52 cards, which allowed for easy lookup access. <br />
+The player's hand was a dynamic ArrayList of Cards as cards in the hand were constantly being exchanged. <br />
 The play() method in VideoPoker.java is the poker game itself.
-It is implemented with a while loop, and every iteration of the while loop is one round of Video Poker.
+It is implemented with a while loop, and every iteration of the while loop is one round of Video Poker.<br />

 Given more time, I would have added more code to check for illegal input (ex: inputting a character when an int argument is demanded, or betting more money than the player has).
 I would have also made test cases to test custom-made poker hands, and refactored the code in the checkHand() method in VideoPoker.java to make the method and the methods below it more readable.<br />
 Thank you for playing!